Covid-19 coronavirus: Tenant kicked out after threatening to blow up landlords' truck

 During the coronavirus response, the Government had put restrictions in regards to the grounds the tribunal could order the termination of a tenancy.

-The landlords sought termination on the grounds of anti-social behaviour, rent arrears, exemplary damages, disposal of goods was made, were after refund of the bond and reimbursement of the filing fee.
+The landlords sought termination on the grounds of antisocial behaviour, rent arrears, exemplary damages, disposal of goods, refund of the bond and reimbursement of the filing fee.

 The hearing was held by teleconference due to the Covid-19 restrictions, and while the landlord was present the tenant did not show.